The glitz! The glamour! The snark!

 Know how many Academy Awards for Best Picture the ‘Master of Suspense’ himself, Alfred Hitchcock won?

-What about Stanley Donen’s (RIP) legendary era-defining musical Singin’ In The Rain?
+What about the legendary, era-defining Hollywood musical Singin’ In The Rain?

-It lost out in 1952 to The Greatest Show On Earth (an absolute stinker).
+It lost out in 1952 to The Greatest Show On Earth (an absolute stinker, by all accounts).

-And perennially praised, evergreen favourites The Shawshank Redemption, It’s A Wonderful Life and Taxi Driver?
+And perennially praised, evergreen favourites Citizen Kane, The Shawshank Redemption, It’s A Wonderful Life, Goodfellas and Taxi Driver?

 Not a Best Picture win between ‘em.

-They’re still viewed, bought, screened, bootlegged and broadcast to the delight of millions.
+They’re still viewed, bought, streamed, bootlegged and broadcast to the delight of millions.

 They had great stories you needed to see through to the end.

-They said something about the human condition, and what it meant to be alive.
+They said something about the human condition, about what it meant to be alive.

 Nobody cares that they didn’t win the big prize (though their directors may disagree)…

 It didn’t matter.
-Their audience found them, and stuck with them.
+They all found their audience, and their audience stuck with them.

-If you’re lucky enough to get recognition from someone in your industry, your own star on the Walk Of Fame, it can lead to a sudden influx of new customers and clients.
+If you’re lucky enough to get recognition from someone in your industry, your very own star on the Walk Of Fame, it may lead to a sudden influx of new customers and clients.

-But it doesn’t mean your sales messaging ends there…
+But that doesn’t mean your sales messaging efforts end there…

 The acclaim can disappear as fast as it arrived.
 There’s always a third act still to come.